Have you ever faced spine-tingling experience with Outlook email scheduling because of Outlook delay delivery not

 If you hate defining ‘time to send rules” every time, Outlook gives you a “Do Not Deliver Before” feature.
-So that with this one, you can schedule when the email will be send.
-For Office 200 and above, clicking Options dialog on the top ribbon will take you to “Do Not Deliver Before” option.
+So that with this one, you can schedule when the email will be sent.
+For Office 2000 and above, clicking Options dialog on the top ribbon will take you to “Do Not Deliver Before” option.

 But always make sure you understand how this feature works.
-Test, test, and test this features before using it.
+Test, test, and test these features before using it.

 Why do you need to test it beforehand?
 It helps prevent possible ‘delayed send’ because of conflict in timing.
 After testing it, you will establish if your email server uses the time you sent it to the Outbox or when Outlook actually sent the message to the SMPT server.

 What happens when the delivery time is reached?

 Does outlook have to be open to sending a delayed message?
 Absolutely.
 When your scheduled delivery time is reached, Outlook initiates delivery for the messages stored in Outbox folder.
-It works as if you had clicked Send button right then.
+It works as if you had clicked the Send button right then.
 However, an average Outlook feature has to grapple with these challenges:

 - The catastrophe of delaying messages more than few more days

 Other than sending the message, there will be no trace of your clicking Send earlier than that time.
 Since some Outlook versions don’t use the date they handed the message to SMTP server, which means if you use sort by sent date view, you might miss the email.
 Why is it a red flag?
 In this era, when marketers are flooding our inbox with emails, it’s so easy for your message to ‘disappear’.
 That might mean a lost opportunity.

 - Outlook delayed delivery with outlook closed or offline

 When using the feature your email stays in the Outbox on your computer.
 The message stays there waiting for the delivery scheduled time.
 For Outlook to successfully send the messages as planned, you have to keep your computer logged in and Outlook open to send it.
 Outlook will fire off your email next time you launch it.